 The big difference with the "sensitive personal information" category is that consumers wouldn't just have the right to know what data you collect and how you use it.
 They would also have the right to tell you to only use it for the purposes needed to provide the goods or services they've requested.

 This means you couldn't use it for future marketing or customer analysis, even if you told the consumer first.

 Links to Display

-CCPA already requires businesses to have a link on their website homepage titled "Do Not Sell My Personal Information" linking to a dedicated page allowing them to exercise their opt-out rights.
+The CCA already required businesses to have a link on their website homepage titled "Do Not Sell My Personal Information" linking to a dedicated page allowing them to exercise their opt-out rights.

-The CPRA requires a second link, titled "Limit The Use Of My Sensitive Personal Information" that links to a dedicated page allowing them to exercise this right.
+The CPRA adds an additional requirement of a second link, titled "Limit The Use Of My Sensitive Personal Information" that links to a dedicated page allowing them to exercise this right.

 The CPRA also lets you use a single link and page that covers both the sale of personal information and the use of sensitive personal information.
 It also says you could let customers tell you in other ways as long as the customer can clearly indicate their intent.

-The CPRA contains some changes to the administration of the rules including the following:
+The CPRA amendment contains some changes to the administration of the rules including the following:

 - A dedicated organization, the California Privacy Protection Agency, takes over responsibility for enforcing data privacy rules from the state Attorney General's office.
 The agency has the right to require businesses to carry out regular risk assessments or audits of their data handling procedures.